 Kofta Murg Masala is a dish made of spiced chicken meatballs simmered in a tomato sauce.
 This one was Claire’s favorite.
 It also holds especially well for leftovers the next day.

 The Perfect Chai is a recipe for traditional chai with black tea, fennel, ginger, cardamom, and milk.
-It comes together quickly and is a wonderful way to start the day (especially for those like me who don’t drink coffee).
+It comes together quickly and is a delicious way to start the day.

 Adapted from The Cafe Spice Cookbook

-1 gallon (3.75 liters) whole or low-fat milk
+- 1 gallon (3.75 liters) whole or low-fat milk

 - Once boiling, stir in the lemon juice and reduce heat to medium.
 Stir for 1-2 minutes, until the milk curdles and separates, then remove from heat.
 Allow to rest for 5 minutes.

 - Pour the curdled milk into it and tie the ends of the cloth together to gather the curds.
 Hang the cloth over a sink to drain the whey for 3-5 minutes.

-Twist and press the cloth to form the drained curds into a square and place on a plate.
+- Twist and press the cloth to form the drained curds into a square and place on a plate.
 Top with another plate and a pan of water as a weight to press the cheese and drain further for 10-20 minutes.

-Remove the heavy pan and top plate to reveal a pressed together cheese.
+- Remove the heavy pan and top plate to reveal a pressed together cheese.
 Cut into desired shapes or refrigerate in an airtight container until ready to use, 4-5 days.